duckinator/inq/design/01-functionality.md

 ### Generating a report

-Generates an HTML report for https://github.com/rubygems/rubygems at `./report.html`.
-Open in a web browser to view it.
+How\_is can generate HTML reports for https://github.com/rubygems/rubygems.
+By default, it generates reports at `./report.html`.
+To view an HTML report, open it in aweb browser.

 There is no output when it succeeds.